Environment

 Circular Economy: Reuse of Hardware and Recycling Programs

-Repurposing hardware not only preserves financial investments made on existing IT infrastructure, it also has the potential to:
+Repurposing hardware not only preserves financial investments made on existing IT infrastructure, but it also has the potential to:

 • Reduce e-waste